nesi/hpc_training/_lessons/maui-and-mahuika/12-building-code-on-maui.md

 gcc/6.1.0
 gcc/7.1.0
 ```
-To change GCC version, run
+To change GCC version, run for example
 ```
 module swap gcc gcc/7.1.0
 ```
 GCC v6.1.0 or later is required to build code that can make use of the Intel Skylake microarchitecture and its advanced capabilities, such as AVX-512, on the XC50 platform.

-Note: There is not the best compiler.
-Depending on you application/algorithms compiler optimize the code more or less.
+Note: There is not **the** best compiler.
+Depending on you application/algorithms, different compiler optimize the code good or better.
 Keep in mind trying different compilers.

 ### Targetting a CPU